Digital Evidence Sharing Capability: DESC

 What happens if my CCTV system is not connected to the internet?

 We are aware that there may be technical or security restrictions depending on how your system is set up including the size and scale.
-We would ask you to consider if there is an option to download within your premises and upload using another device/computer that is connected to the internet and can receive the invite(s).
+Recognising the wider benefits, we would ask you to consider whether the system can be updated or if there is an option to download within your premises and upload using another device/computer that is connected to the internet and can receive the invite(s).

 A Local Authority Council recently implemented a solution within their CCTV office that gives them flexibility to upload when convenient and negates the need for the police to come on site each time evidential CCTV is requested relating to the investigation of crime.